iilegacyyii/x32-BOF-Notes/README.md

 ```

 **Using pwntools**
-The first method here is preferred as you can also search the pattern
+The first method here is preferred as you can also search the pattern very easily
 ```py
 import pwn
 pattern = pwn.cyclic_gen()